 The processing fee for a PLAR is \$100.00 for each course.
-For further details, please contact Student Services at education@pcu-whs.ca.
+For further details, please contact the Continuing Education department at continuingeducation@pcu-whs.ca.
 Refunds are not available for PLARs.

 PLAR submissions will be decided by instructors in the online program who have expertise in those topic areas.
 Decisions cannot be appealed.
 If a PLAR submission is denied credit, the individual may not re-submit but must enroll in and successfully complete the course to receive credit for the course.